atelechev/astrocadre/doc/follow-up.md

 ### June 12th, 2018

 * SV-019: Release preparation
-  * detailed README.md
+  * detailed README.
-  * add 'night-view', 'wiki' and 'tiny' themes
+  * add 'night-view', 'wiki' and 'tiny' themes.
   * replace ugly control buttons with textured ones.
-  * refactor, clean-up and document tools/data-import
+  * refactor, clean-up and document tools/data-import.

 ### Next Steps

 * SV-020: Resizable viewport feature

-#### Major Features

-_None scheduled currently before first public release is done._

-#### TODOs for Release and Distribution

-* API to insert AstroCadre in a Web page

 #### Features after First Public Release

 * Export of current view as image
 * Current position of the Sun and of the Moon (probably, the planets also) - new layer
 * Messier objects layer
+* API to insert AstroCadre in a Web page

 * Theme extensions (config through JSON theme definition):
   * configurable step for coordinate lines